Skip to main content

 }

-Now each type of query is answered in-context: with the correct tone, expertise, and reference data.
+Each query type now gets answered in context: with the correct tone, expertise, and reference data.

 5. Sample Outputs